This site is part of the Informa Connect Division of Informa PLC

 Pass Type: All Access, Standard Industry Conference, or AFCOM Solution Provider

-Presented in partnership with ITI, the leading global technology advocate, this one-day forum on April 23 will convene policymakers, data center executives and community leaders to address the critical policy decisions shaping the industry’s future.
-Leveraging its Washington, D.C. location, the forum will examine federal priorities for digital infrastructure under the Trump Administration’s AI Action Plan, as well as national standards for energy access and permitting for new developments.
+Presented in partnership with ITI, the leading global technology advocate, this one-day forum on April 23 will convene policymakers, data center executives, and community leaders to address the critical policy decisions at the federal, state, and local level that are shaping the industry’s future.
 The program will also explore how the industry is working with communities to address challenges and highlight the data center ecosystem’s role in driving employment and technical innovation.

 Public Policy Forum: Arctic Advantage: Alaska’s Emerging Role in the Future of Digital Infrastructure